scala-android/sbt-android-protify/README.md

      * `echo 'android.Plugin.withVariant("PROJECT-NAME (e.g. app)", Some("BUILD-TYPE"), Some("FLAVOR"))' > build.sbt`
      * `echo >> build.sbt`
        * Replace `Some(...)` with `None` if you don't have a flavor or build type to apply
-4. Install the `android-protify` SBT plugin, also from the project base, do:
+4. Install the `sbt-android-protify` plugin, also from the project base, do:
    * `echo 'addSbtPlugin("org.scala-android" % "sbt-android-protify" % "1.2.0")' >> project/plugins.sbt`
    * For every application sub-project, do: `echo 'protifySettings' > APP-PROJECT-DIR/protify.sbt`
 5. Launch SBT, `sbt` (first time's gonna take a while, downloading the internet and all)